LovejoyMhishi/GGA_Decoder/README.md

 ## 🌟 Overview

-This program processes an **NMEA GPGGA sentence** (Global Positioning System Fix Data) and extracts relevant fields such as:
+This program processes an **NMEA GPGGA sentence** (Global Positioning System Fix Data) from GNSS (Global Navigation Satellite System) data and extracts relevant fields such as:

 - UTC time
 - Latitude & longitude